 Campaign launched to prevent vehicle-related workplace accidents

-SINGAPORE: A campaign that aims to prevent vehicle-related accidents in the workplace was launched by the Ministry of Manpower (MOM) on Thursday (Sep 14).
+SINGAPORE: A campaign that aims to prevent vehicle-related accidents in the workplace was launched by the Workplace Safety and Health (WSH) Council on Thursday (Sep 14).

 The Drive Safe, Work Safe campaign is the second phase of this year's National Workplace Safety and Health (WSH) Campaign and focuses on vehicular safety.